Long Hidden, Vatican Painting Linked To Native American

 Not true dee cee.
 The indigenous people of the the Caribbean, Central America, and South America were still "Native" Americans.
 Native simply means indigenous.
 So, even though Columbus didn't come to North America, he nonetheless came into contact with America's natives.

-What a great find - however, John White was NOT the first European to paint American Indians.
-Jacques Le Moyne de Morgues (http://en.wikipedia.org/wiki/J...predated White in his watercolors, which date to the 1560s, 20 years before White.
+http://en.wikipedia.org/wiki/J...predated White in his watercolors, which date to the 1560s, 20 years before White.
 Also, there are other depictions of American Indians in Europe on maps and in engravings that go back to the early 16th century.
 So while yes, the painting discussed is probably the first artistic depiction of American Indians, John White was by no means the first European artist to capture them through art.

 The article states that John White was previously believed to be the first European to paint Native Americans.
 I'm not familiar with art of that time, but maybe common knowledge refers to White as the first for various reasons.
 Regardless, this fresco was completed in 1494, over 50 years earlier than De Morgues.